pranav-nilawar/Todos-Application/Readme.md

 # Todos Application

-A sleek, functional To-Do List application built with JavaScript.
+A sleek, functional Todo List application built with JavaScript.
 This project focuses on efficient DOM manipulation, event delegation, and providing a clean user experience.
 ## Features

 - Add Tasks: Quickly add new items to your list.